 FF Transcode Advanced options

-The “Advanced” tab allows users who know what they are doing to pass extra FFmpeg options to the transcoding task.
-Use at your own “risk”.
+The “Advanced” tab allows users (who know what they are doing) to pass extra FFmpeg options to the transcoding task.
+Use “at your own risk”.
 We are not providing complete support for the possibilities permitted as they are endless.
-But note that in some cases extra options can conflict with default values, so a transcoding job may fail due to the extra options.
+But note that in some cases extra options can conflict with default values, so a transcoding job may fail due to the extra options you may add.

 To set the quality for h.264 or h.265 exports in FF Transcode, write the following (excluding quotes) in the “Extra output options” of the “Advanced” tab: